 The verb is passive.
 You will be baptized.
 The apostles would not initiate this activity.
 God would.
-And He did in Acts 2, as we'll see in a future study.
-The baptism of the Holy Spirit was a historical event that Jesus predicted-and then fulfilled.
-As John the Baptist baptized converts with water, so the Church was baptized with the Holy Spirit on the day of Pentecost.
+And He did in Acts 2, as we'll see in a future study, the Lord willing.
+The baptism of the Holy Spirit was a historical event that Jesus predicted, and then fulfilled.
+As John the Baptist baptized his converts with water, so the Church was baptized with the Holy Spirit on the day of Pentecost.

-Dear friend, if you feel like your life is stuck in a snow drift, look back.
-Remember what Jesus did and said.
-Submit your life to Christ and became an active part of the community His Spirit inaugurated at Pentecost.
-Here's where fruitful living begins.
+Dear friend, this is perspective number one.
+We need to be looking back.
+If you feel like your life is stuck in a snow drift, look back.
+Remember what Jesus did, and said.
+Affirm your joyful submission to King Jesus and became an active part of the community His Spirit inaugurated at Pentecost.

+This is where fruitful living begins.
 We must look back.